-As explained throughout these responses, LCH considers that the situations where the CCP would be facing default losses and the ones where it would be facing non-default losses should be considered separately, as they require different set of tools and correspond to different responsibility structure.
-Althoughthere could be situations where both default and non-default losses occur at the same time, they could be treated as two simultaneous but separate situations requiring their own set of actions.
+As explained throughout our responses, we consider that the situations where the CCP would be facing default losses and the ones where it would be facing non-default losses should be considered separately, as they require different set of tools and correspond to different responsibility structure.
+For this reason, whilst we understand that there could be situations where both default and non-default losses occur at the same time, we believe that they would be treated as two simultaneous but separate situations requiring their own set of actions.

-Taking, for example, the scenario under which the CCP would be facing a cyber-attack while managing a default, it is important to note that:
+Taking for example the scenario under which the CCP would be facing a cyber-attack while managing a default, it is important to note that:

 - The flow of member margins (where the largest share of the money is) is a closed system: there are only a small number of accounts from which money can be sent by the CCP to a small number of accounts where the monies can be received.
 The setup of these accounts can only be done by having the sign off of several independent people from both institutions.
 The setup is a significant event and must pass through internal governance from both the CCP and the receiving institution.
 This takes a significant time.
-Hence, an outsider cannot hack into the system, create a new account and wire money to it outside these governance processes. - The impact of any cyber-attack on the margin flow would then not be to lose money out of the system, but rather to potentially contaminate accounts, by send money to an unintended account.
-But these accounts are reconciled at least daily with independent validations by the institutions involved, so any issue would be detected

-- very soon, and the systems reset to the last verified file.
-There could only be a small possible loss here, certainly not solvency threatening for the CCP. - It follows that successful hack into the Finance system would involve amounts that are orders of magnitude smaller than the numbers in the margin flow.
+Hence an outsider cannot hack into the system, create a new account and wire money to it outside these governance processes. - The impact of any cyber-attack on the margin flow would then not be to lose money out of the system, but rather to potentially contaminate accounts, by send money to an unintended account.
+But these accounts are reconciled at least daily with independent validations by the institutions involved, so any issue would be detected very soon, and the systems reset to the last verified file.
+There could only be a small possible loss here, certainly not solvency threatening for the CCP. - We consider that a successful hack into the Finance system would involve amounts that are orders of magnitude smaller than the numbers in the margin flow (from 1 to 10).
 Such losses would certainly not be solvency threatening for the CCP.